 As we hiked near the lake, water dripped from snowy branches while the sun warmed our trail.
 The lake water is clean with a translucent brownish tint as are many of the streams.
 They obtain their color from the tannins in the button grass that dominates much of the area.

-The button grass is a result of the continual fires set by the Aborigines to keep the island navigable and the animals easier to hunt.
+The button grass is a result of the continual fires set by the Aboriginal people to keep the island navigable and the animals easier to hunt.
 The fires over the years created the peat moss that is ideal for the button grass.
 Fire also helps the Banksias and hakeas trees reproduce as their seeds are stored in a woody fruit capsule that can only be opened with the presence of fire.

 We arrived at the Cradle Mountain visitor center around 11 AM.
 Because of the late start, we chose one of the hikes listed as a half-day hike, or at least that’s what we originally planned to do.
 It was a beautiful day and we wanted to take advantage of the sunshine.